 - Sketchy, inconsistent customer support.
 Cloud services providers can be difficult to reach or slow to respond to technical issues or cost concerns.
 As a result, many organizations contract with a third-party cloud management and support partner.

 - Fast, redundant connectivity.
 Cloud computing requires either reliable connections to networks and the internet or a direct private link to the provider.
-This is especially important for remote locations.
+This is especially important for remote locations such as edge facilities.

 Weighing cloud options for your business

-Most organizations find that cloud services are a superior alternative to traditional data centers for some workloads.
-Indeed, the explosive growth of cloud revenue -- for example, AWS' fourth-quarter 2019 revenue was up 34% from the prior year -- demonstrates that the number of enterprise cloud customers and their average usage continues to increase.
+Most organizations find cloud services are a superior alternative to traditional data centers for some workloads.
+Indeed, the continued growth of cloud revenue -- for example, financial reports indicate AWS Q2 2022 revenue at $121.2 billion, while revenue for Q2 2021 was $113.1 billion -- demonstrates that the number of enterprise cloud customers and their average usage continues to increase.

 The trick for enterprises is to find the balance of cloud and on-premises resources by assessing the best fit for both their legacy and future applications.
 Weigh and compare all factors -- performance, efficiency, speed, scalability, reliability, security and lifetime cost -- between a cloud service and on-premises systems, or even a private cloud setup.
-If the scales tip toward cloud, lock it in with clearly defined service-level agreements.
+If the scales tip toward cloud, lock it in with clearly defined service-level agreements and take advantage of long-term usage discounts if possible.

 For some organizations, particularly SMBs and startups, an all-cloud future makes sense, whereas large enterprises generally converge on an optimal mix of cloud and traditional infrastructure.